w3f/General-Grants-Program/grants/speculative/PolkaHub.md

 **How to check our deliverables**

 We provide the Polkahub PaaS infrastructure.
 Therefore, to test the functionalities of the solution, you do not need to compile or install anything.
-All you need is to:

-1. visit our portal,

-2. decide which parachain node you want to install,

-3. choose the appropriate buildpack

-4. install it on your server with a few clicks.
+Anyone can deploy a node from any supported by PolkaHub parachains to our cloud.

 Then you can check on http://telemetry.polkadot.io that a new node has appeared on the network and is working correctly.